pawarherschel/UniOfAalto2ndPhase/analytical.typ

   = Getting started<gs>
 ]

-I started by checking the defination in dictionary, but found nothing.
-Optimism is a feeling, so I started thinking about the moments I feel optimism, and the anti-thesis of optimism, depression.
-I say moments because people only remember the peaks, and peaks only last a moment.
+I started by checking the definition in dictionary, but found nothing.
+Optimism is a feeling, so I started thinking about the moments I feel optimism, and i feel like lack of optimism leads to depression.
+I say moments because people only remember the peaks, and peaks only last for a moment.
 Then I asked my friends about what they thought the game could have.

 #explanation(detail: "Condensing the possibilities")[
   = Core Design Philosophies<cdp>